kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 :::danger

-Repeatedly asking for updates ("ETAs") through the use of euphemisms in the [community](community.md), such as "Is there an update coming soon?," will not be tolerated.
+Repeatedly asking for updates ("ETAs") through the use of euphemisms in the [community](community.md), such as "Is there an update coming soon?" will not be tolerated.

 :::